Ballynahatty, County Down

 Ballynahatty (from Irish Baile na hÁite Tí 'townland of the house site') is a townland in County Down, Northern Ireland.
 It lies on the southern edge of Belfast.
 It contains the Giants Ring, a henge monument.

 The remains of a woman who was part of a Neolithic farming community were discovered buried in the henge in 1855.
 Now known as Ballynahatty woman, her genome was sequenced in 2015 and reveals a woman with black hair and brown eyes typical of those with Mediterranean heritage.
 This implies that Ballynahatty woman was part of a group of Early European Farmers (EEFs) that migrated across Europe in the Neolithic period, originating in the Middle East.

-Ballynahatty is also the name of a townland, in the parish of Drumragh, County Tyrone.
+Archeology

+Ballynahatty is scheduled as a historic monument in 2019 under the Historic Monuments and Archaeological Objects (NI) Order 1995, and the area encompasses a dense concentration of archaeological features.
+These include standing stones, megalithic tombs, timber circles, cremation and cist burials, ring ditch cemeteries, ancient routeways, and enclosures.
+Notably, the site known as "Ballynahatty 5", excavated in the 1990s, revealed a massive timber circle and temple-like complex.
+Aerial surveys in 2018 further expanded understanding of the site, uncovering additional ring ditches and routeways leading toward the River Lagan.
+The landscape is considered comparable in significance to Brú na Bóinne.

+Archaeological investigations have revealed evidence of human activity dating back to the Mesolithic period, with pollen analysis indicating woodland disturbance around 6410–6220 cal BC.
+During the Early Neolithic (c.3950–3700 cal BC), the area experienced significant forest clearance and the development of a mixed agricultural economy.
+Monumental constructions followed in the Mid-Neolithic (c.3600–3100 cal BC), including a passage tomb and the Giant’s Ring henge, which encircles the tomb and measures 190 metres in diameter.
+Excavations have also identified double-palisaded timber enclosures, cremation pits, and posthole structures interpreted as mortuary features.
+Radiocarbon dating places the use and dismantling of these timber complexes between 3080 and 2490 cal BC.
+The archaeological record suggests that these monuments were built within a domesticated landscape already shaped by agricultural practices.